dtcenter/MET/docs/Users_Guide/config_options.rst

   is the largest integer power of 2 less than the smallest dimension of the input data.
 Center as many tiles as possible with no overlap.
 * "TILE" to use the tile definition specified below.
-* "PAD" to pad the input data out to the nearest integer power of 2.
+* PAD to pad the input data out to the nearest integer power of 2.

 .. code-block:: none